Peter Frampton

 In the fall 1978, Frampton toured Japan, Australia and New Zealand.
 In 1980, Frampton did his first tour of Central and South America.

 Peter Frampton recorded his Breaking All the Rules album on the Chaplin Soundstage at A&M with six mics positioned around the stage.
-The recording was completed in a little over one week.
-There were three versions of the album: Frampton Especial in Brazil, Rise Up in Argentina and Breaking All the Rules in the rest of the world.
+The recording was completed in a little over one week during 1980.
+There were three versions of the album: Frampton Especial in Brazil, Rise Up in Argentina and Breaking All the Rules in the rest of the world were released in 1981.

 Peter Frampton Atlanta, GA 1979